Upcoming Events

 Let's Read the Bible!

-Join us for a brand-new weekly Bible study series, Let’s Read the Bible!, led by Father Ethan.
+Join us for a weekly Bible study series, Let’s Read the Bible!, led by Father Ethan.
 We’ll start right at the beginning—Genesis 1:1—and read through the Scriptures together, one portion at a time.
 Each week, we’ll gather in the Parish Hall to read and discuss the selected passage, exploring the stories, teachings, and insights within.

 Whether you want to join us for the entire journey or just drop in occasionally to see where we are, everyone is welcome.
 No prior experience needed—just bring your curiosity and a desire to learn.